Coed y Bedw

 Coed y Bedw is a Site of Special Scientific Interest (SSSI) in near Gwaelod-y-Garth, within the boundaries of Cardiff in south Wales, it is 4.8 km to the northwest of the city.
 It comprises 16.6 ha of deciduous woodland and contains many rare plants which were purchased from the Forestry Commission by the Wildlife Trust of South & West Wales in 1984 and is their nature reserve.

 Description

 Coed Y Bedw takes up much of a steep north-facing slope underlain by the Garth Hill Coal Measures and the Carboniferous limestone of the Little Garth.
 At the bottom of the slope in the wetter valley bottom there is alder woodland and as one moves up the slope this grades into a mixed deciduous woodland of oak and birch while beech woodland is found in the northern and western sections of the reserve.
-Mixed woodlands where ash is an important tree species is found in the parts of the wood underlain by limestoneto the south.
+Mixed woodlands where ash is an important tree species is found in the parts of the wood underlain by limestone to the south.
 Two calcareous springs discharge from the ground in the southwest of the reserve and they flow into the acidic waters of the Nant Cwmllwydrew as it flows eastwards along its valley.
-One of these springs is named, it's called the Fynnon Gruffydd.
+One of these springs is named the Fynnon Gruffydd.